EMPLOYMENT & FINANCES

 You are an ambassador.
 You’re inviting people outside your team into this journey with you.
 Their company can be a vital part of local ministry, and your friend’s resurrection from the old life.
 Tell the employer your team is behind this prospective employee, giving them the support they need to thrive.

-You can bring interested employers to part of your monthly Team Meetings.
-This is how we grow: opening new relationships, opening new doors.
+You can bring interested employers to a monthly Team Meeting.
+This is how we grow: opening new relationships and new doors.

 ODD JOBS

 Same with the smaller, odd jobs.
-When it gets closer to release, ask around and put feelers out for who might need yard maintenance or property projects.
-Increase time with good people, not in a company yet.
+When the estimated release date is getting closer, put feelers out for who might need yard maintenance or property projects.
 Low pressure, low risk, high rate of connecting and feeling good.
 Warmup work.
-Clear payment, agreed beforehand: cash, or amount toward a month’s rent.
+Cash payment, agreed on beforehand.

 RESUME

-One of our recent One Parish One Prisoner graduates, now home from over a decade in prison and working as an engineer with a local tiny-home manufacturer, recently advised us: “It would have been cool if your program got folks on my Team to work on a resume with me, while I was still locked up.
+One of our recent One Parish One Prisoner graduates is now home from over a decade in prison and working as an engineer with a local tiny-home manufacturer.
+He recently advised us: “It would have been cool if your program got folks on my Team to work on a resume with me while I was still locked up.”

-So here it is: as the Employment & Finances role, have fun drafting up a resume together.
-We don’t have a template; there’s a thousand online.
+So here it is!
+As the Employment & Finances Lead, work on drafting up a resume together.
+We don’t have a template but there are a thousand online.

-• boldly list any in-prison jobs, with titles: ie, State of Washington, Twin Rivers Unit
+• List any in-prison jobs, with titles: i.e. State of Washington, Twin Rivers Unit

-• strongly consider a cover letter that states you are currently incarcerated, focussed on a specific job path, briefly own your past crime and mistakes and now current preparation to build a future with the right company
+• Strongly consider a cover letter that states you are currently incarcerated, focused on a specific job path, briefly own your past crime and mistakes and now current preparation to build a future with the right company

 UNDERGROUND EMPLOYMENT MODEL